 Handwashing is the single most cost-effective intervention to prevent pneumonia and diarrhea in children, and reduces infections in mothers and children during pregnancy and childbirth.
-Both A Promise Renewed and the Integrated Global Action Plan for the Prevention and Control for Pneumonia and Diarrhea (GAPPD) list handwashing and other hygiene behaviors as core interventions for protecting children from these leading causes of death.
+Newborn infections, pneumonia and diarrhea are three of the leading causes of death for children under five years old.

-USAID's flagship Maternal and Child Survival Program (MCSP) supports countries to make water, sanitation and hygiene (WASH) a normative part of maternal, newborn and child health.
-At all levels of care, the Program aims to prepare for a clean and healthy birthing and newborn experience, reduce infections to mothers and newborns during the peri- and postnatal periods, to limit health care associated infections contracted during the process of care, and to reduce stunting and diarrheal disease in children.
+USAID's flagship Maternal and Child Survival Program (MCSP) supports countries in increasing coverage and utilization of evidence-based, high-quality reproductive, maternal, newborn, child and adolescent health interventions within households, communities and facilities.
+At all levels of care, MCSP's aim is to prepare for a clean and healthy birthing and newborn experience, reduce infections to mother and newborns during the peri- and postnatal periods, and reduce stunting and diarrheal disease in children.